Richard Harrison (actor): 1970s exploitation films

-Probably the most interesting curio in Harrison's 70s filmography is the 1971 film L'Explosion, directed by Marc Simenon (the son of Georges Simenon) and co-starring Mylène Demongeot.
-The 1978 martial arts/spy film Challenge of the Tiger is also of curio interest, if only for the presence of Bruce Lee imitator Bruce Le (who also directed the film, with noncredit help from Paolo Solvay), European soft core star Nadiuska and Harrison's son Sebastian.
+A notable curio in Harrison's 1970s filmography is the 1971 film L'Explosion, directed by Marc Simenon (the son of Georges Simenon) and co-starring Mylène Demongeot.
+The 1978 martial arts/spy film Challenge of the Tiger is also of curio interest, if only for the presence of Bruce Lee imitator Bruce Le (who also directed the film, with noncredit help from Paolo Solvay), European softcore star Nadiuska and Harrison's son Sebastian.

 Z-movies in Asia

-In the 1980s, Harrison found himself mostly stranded in B-movie action films made in the Philippines and Hong Kong.
-Although generally considered the lowest point of Harrison's career, some of his 80s films have gained a cult audience of their own.
+During the 1980s, Harrison primarily appeared in B-movie action films produced in the Philippines and Hong Kong.
+While these films are often regarded as a low point in his career, some of his works from that era have developed a cult following.

 In the Philippines, Harrison acted in five ultralow-budget actioners, best classified as Z-movies, produced by K.Y.
 Lim for Silver Star Film Company (called Kinavesa in the Philippines).
-Three, Fireback, Hunter's Crossing and Blood Debts (1983), were directed by Teddy Page, and two, Intrusion Cambodia (1984) and Rescue Team by John Gale.
-All were bad, but the three Page films exceptionally so, mixing near-sadistic violence with childlike, enthusiastic naivety reminiscent of the films of Ed Wood.
-In the books Gods in Polyester and Gods in Spandex, Harrison states that he wrote some of the screenplays for the Filipino films practically overnight, using a pseudonym.
-The Fire back screenplay Harrison wrote is credited to "Timothy Jorge", a pseudonym usually used by Don Gordon Bell, one of the expatriate American actors working for Silver Star.
-Harrison also mentions that the Silver Star films he acted in didn't have complete shooting scripts and many scenes were improvised on the spot, which contributed to their disjointed narrative.
+Three, Fireback, Hunter's Crossing and Blood Debts (1985), were directed by Teddy Page, and two, Intrusion Cambodia (1984) and Rescue Team by John Gale.
+In the books Gods in Polyester and Gods in Spandex, Harrison states that he wrote some of the screenplays for Filipino films practically overnight, using a pseudonym.
+For example, Harrison's "Fireback" screenplay Harrison wrote is credited to "Timothy Jorge," a pseudonym usually used by Don Gordon Bell, one of the expatriate American actors working for Silver Star.
+Harrison also mentions that the Silver Star films he acted in didn't have complete shooting scripts, and many scenes were improvised on the spot, contributing to their disjointed narrative.

-Silver Star recycled the same group of American and European expatriate actors from film to film, all of whom appeared in the Harrison vehicles.
-Mike Monty, an old acquaintance of Harrison from the Italian days who had migrated to the archipelago, James Gaines, Romano Kristoff, Bruce Baron, Ann Milhench and others.
+Silver Star reused the same group of American and European expatriate actors from film to film, all appearing in the Harrison vehicles.
+Mike Monty, an old acquaintance of Harrison from the Italian days who had migrated to the archipelago, James Gaines, Romano Kristoff, Bruce Baron, Ann Milhench, and others.
 Harrison struck a friendship with Kristoff, one of the leading Silver Star actors, and later invited him to Italy to act in a film he produced and directed, Three Men on Fire (1986).

-At the time they were made, the poor quality of the Filipino films hurt Harrison's reputation.
-Over the years, they have attracted some cult interest in bad movie fandom.
-Although he remembers Teddy Page fondly, Harrison doesn't have too many kind words for Lim and working for the Silver Star.
+When they were made, the poor quality of Filipino films hurt Harrison's reputation.
+However, they have attracted cult interest in some movie fandoms over the years.
+Although he fondly remembers Teddy Page, Harrison doesn't have kind words for Lim and working for the Silver Star.